PayU: Europe

 In November 2006, PayU SA was established and the Polish firm Platnosci.pl was merged into the group.
 The company also has a partnership with Iwoca to make financing for SME firms easier.
 In 2010, the company expanded to the Czech Republic.
 In 2011, the company expanded to Romania.
-In 2021, it began its operations in Russia, Turkey, Slovakia and Hungary.
+In 2012, it began its operations in Russia, Ukraine, Turkey, Slovakia and Hungary.

 Latin America

 In 2002, Pagosonline was founded in Colombia by Jose Velez, Martin Schrimpff and Santiago Spinel.

 In 2010, PagosOnline sold a majority stake to Buscapé, which was a part of the Naspers Group.
 In 2011, Naspers acquired the majority stake in DineroMail.
 In 2013, Naspers acquired the rest of the shares of DineroMail.
-In 2012, Naspers acquired Pagosonline, replacing the former two with a new payment platform that eventually was rebranded PayU Latam, which began operations in Panama and Peru.
+In 2012, Naspers acquired Pagosonline, replacing the former two with a new payment platform that eventually was rebranded PayU Latam, which begun operations in Panama and Peru.
 During the course of 2013 and 2014, PayU Latam and DineroMail merged.
 In 2016, Bcash and PayU, were merged under the PayU brand in Brazil.

 Africa

-PayJar was founded in South Africa in 2010 as part of the Naspers group to help other Naspers companies process online payments.
+PayJar was founded in South Africa in 2010, as part of the Naspers group to help other Naspers companies process online payments.
 In 2011, PayJar was rebranded to PayU.
 In 2015, PayU expanded its operations to Nigeria.

 India

-In 2011, Ibibo in conjunction with co-founders Nitin Gupta and Shailaz Nag, rolled out a payment gateway, PayU, in the Indian market to permit websites to integrate e-commerce transactions through online payments.
+In 2011, Ibibo in conjunction with co-founders Nitin Gupta, Narendra Nandal and Shailaz Nag, rolled out a payment gateway, PayU, in the Indian market to permit websites to integrate e-commerce transactions through online payments.

 Products and services

 PayU is a regulated financial institution.
-It holds licenses from national banks and local regulators.
+It holds licenses from central banks and local regulators.
 PayU's products include a PCI-DSS certified payment gateway, an anti-fraud system and an online Visa/MasterCard acquirer.